imagewize/velora-spa/README.md

    - Payment methods
    - Shipping options

 Additionally, there is a CSV product import file available at `demo-content/spa-retreat-products.csv`.
 Note that while product images for this import are included in the theme's `assets/images/shop` directory, the current CSV file's image references do not match.
 You'll need to manually replace them with the correct images after import.
+Also if you used the XML for full import you do _not_ need this `.csv` file.

 Some WooCommerce settings are not included in the export and must be configured manually to match your specific requirements.